Skip to content

 Screen grabs

-15 reasons why specification is crucial to construction
+15 reasons why specification is crucial to manufacturers

-7. A specification can support project costing, not only the materials and products but the performance and workmanship.
+9. A specification can support project costing, not only concerning the materials and products, but also the overall performance and workmanship.

 14. The specification is a living document to be used by the complete project team throughout the construction phase; its value does not end at the design phase.